willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 {% endcapture %}
 {% capture summary %}example{% endcapture %}{% include details.html %}

-### Strategy
+## Strategy

 The steps to solve a driven circuit,

 1. Find the general form of the natural response.
 Do this by suppressing the driven input (set the input to $0$).
 Ignore the initial conditions for now.
 2. Find the forced response.
 The forced response is the one particular solution that looks like a scaled version of the input forcing function.
-Ignore the initial conditions for now.
-(Sometimes your proposed solution might have to include the input function plus its derivatives.)
+Keep ignoring the initial conditions.
+(Sometimes the proposed solution might need to include the input function *plus* its derivatives.)
 3. Superimpose (add) the natural response to the forced response to get the total response.
 4. Last, apply the initial conditions to the total response and resolve the unknown constants.